 Cranial Fragment

 The first characterization of fire is a change in coloration, which follows a distinct pattern.
-First the bone changes from its normal color to a dark brown and subsequently black, which is caused by the carbonization of organic matter.
-Then the bone undergoes a change from dark gray, to light gray, and finally to white.
-At this final stage the only material left from the bone is the calcium deposits, which results in the white coloration.
+First, the bone changes from its normal color to a dark brown and subsequently black, caused by organic matter’s carbonization.
+Then the bone undergoes a change from dark gray to light gray, and finally to white.
+At this final stage, the only material left from the bone is the calcium deposits, which results in the white coloration.

 Mineral Absorption